Or0ch1/Or0ch1.github.io/content/posts/Heist.md

 ![Login]({{<static "/heist/port80.png">}})

-Tying to login prompts us to enter an email address,i decide to try and log in as guest and we get something interesting.
+Trying to login prompts us to enter an email address,i decide to try and log in as guest and we get something interesting.

 Instead of a login or registration page we're redirected to a support page containing a thread about someone named **Hazard** who has attached part of a cisco config file.